SICKAG/collage/docs/docs/core-api.md

 });
 ```

-The onConfigUpdated hook is also based on the `collage-context-updated` event, which is dispatched, everytime something on the own context changed.
+The onUpdated hook is based on the `collage-context-updated` event, which is dispatched, everytime something on the own context changed.
 The event emits the updated context.
-You can use the event if necessary, but you should prefer the hook.
+You can use the event if necessary, but you should prefere the hook.

 ##### onConfigUpdated
 Executes a callback if the config of this context was updated.
 This hook takes a callback as first parameter.
 The second parameter is optional and represents the options argument of addEventListener.